 |Company||Policy Offerings||Pricing||Local Agent||Website||Overall|

 Allstate is the third largest car insurer of the five.
-Available online and through local agents, the long-running company usually falls toward the bottom of the five in terms of pricing for our sample 30 year old driver, but it can tout a slightly better claims handling process.
-It offers the most number of discounts versus Farmers, State Farm and the other carriers, so is still a contender for drivers looking to save money on their auto insurance.
+Available online and through local agents, the long-running company usually falls toward the bottom of the five in terms of pricing for our sample 30 year old driver, but it can tout a better claims handling process.
+It also offers the greatest number of discounts versus Farmers, State Farm and the other carriers, so it is still a contender for drivers looking to save money on their auto insurance.
 Here is how Allstate stacks up against the other insurers when it comes to agent servicing and settlement satisfaction, among other factors:

 |Company||Initial Claims Process||Service of Agent||Appraisal||Repair Process||Satisfaction w/ Settlement||Overall|